jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

   - I know its path
   - I know its relation to where I am and
-  - I have permission to write to the folder_
+  - I can :ref:`write to the folder<how to view the permissions of a file>`

   I add 2 empty files_ in ``jane``